ayvee/summarystore/code/SummaryStore/README.md

      metric combinations (after RunComparison has been run once) shouldn't take much time.

 All three scripts take a single config file as argument, specifying all parameters.
 Script format is explained in [example.toml](example.toml) and defined in Configuration.java.
-For now, adding a new StreamGenerator or WorkloadGenerator requires modifying Configuration.java to tell it how to construct the object.
-Later we may switch to standardizing a constructor interface, likely with every Generator having to define a constructor with a Generator(Map<String, Object> parameters) signature.

     ./run.sh PopulateData example.toml
     ./run.sh PopulateWorkload example.toml
     ./run.sh RunComparison example.toml -weight uniform -metric Mean # storage vs avg error ./run.sh RunComparison example.toml -weight uniform -metric p95 # storage vs 95th %ile error

+When implementing a new StreamGenerator or WorkloadGenerator, you must define a constructor with signature Generator(Toml params): this is how arguments from the config file will be passed to your class.
+See e.g.
+RandomStreamGenerator and RandomWorkloadGenerator for examples.